Azure/Enterprise-Scale/docs/enterprise-scale-iab/setup-git-cicd.md

     ![_Figure_](./media/wt-2.1-2.png)

 9. Now, we will run discovery, based on GitHub Actions, to discover your existing Azure environment and initialize your GitHub repo.
-For this exercise we will use GitHub CLI (please refer to the prerequisites [article](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/getting-started.md) to ensure you've the correct version installed).
+For this exercise we will use GitHub CLI (please refer to the prerequisites [article](../Deploy/getting-started.md) to ensure you've the correct version installed).

     > **NOTE:**
-    >If you prefer, you can execute the discovery process via Bash or PowerShell as described on this [article](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/discover-environment.md).
+    >If you prefer, execute the discovery process via Bash or PowerShell as described on this [article](../Deploy/discover-environment.md).

-    Open a terminal window in Visual Studio Code, or another shell of your preference, and execute the following command:
+    Open a terminal window in Visual Studio Code, or another shell of your preference, and execute the following command.
+Ensure that the GitHub Cli is installed, the instructions can be found [here](../Deploy/getting-started.md):

     ```bash
     gh api -X POST repos/<Your GitHub ID>/<Your Repo Name>/dispatches --field event_type="GitHub CLI"
     ```